-Offices may be provided as a single use or may be located above some retail uses.
+Subject to entitlement limitations, o Offices may be provided as a single uses or or may be located above some retail uses located above some retail uses, predominantly within Candlestick Center.
 Where permissible, office design should be compatible with ground level uses while providing clear architectural distinction.